 - Oleyl alcohols: fish oils often found in detergents and fabric softeners

-Our team of doctors and Ph.D. chemists understands how to harness the power of plant-based ingredients instead of those derived from animals (as evidenced by the awards we continue to win).
+Our team of doctors and PhD chemists understands how to harness the power of plant-based ingredients instead of those derived from animals.

 Though ingredient testing is done independently from Puracy, our contract manufacturers and ingredient suppliers are required to sign pledges that they don’t test ingredients on animals – at any stage.
 These assurances and pledges are part of our ongoing cruelty-free certification process.

-Even our pet products – including our new Natural Pet Shampoo – are human-grade and human-tested for safety and efficacy.
-Our founders, Sean and Paul, tested our pet shampoo prototypes on themselves before they ever touched their own pets.
-We guess you could say that we’re our own guinea pigs.
+Even our human-grade Natural Pet Shampoo was human-tested for safety and efficacy.
+Our founders actually tested its prototypes on themselves before using it on their own pets.
+We like to say that we’re our own guinea pigs.

-Even though our products are created to be gentle on our loved ones and the world around them, they’re still incredibly effective.
-Puracy natural cleaning products, baby care products, and personal care products are tough on messes and powered by plant-based ingredients.
+Even though our products are created to be gentle on our loved ones (and the world around them), they’re still incredibly effective.
+Discover more about our company’s commitment to quality and transparency:

 Shop this article